Vince Dunn: Seattle Kraken

-After five seasons within the Blues organization, Dunn's tenure ended on July 21, 2021, after he was the team's selection at the 2021 NHL Expansion Draft by the Seattle Kraken.
+After five seasons within the Blues organization, Dunn's tenure ended on July 21, 2021, after he was selected at the 2021 NHL expansion draft by the Seattle Kraken.
 Dunn soon signed a two-year, $8 million contract by the Kraken on August 6 to avoid going to arbitration.
 He then participated in the Kraken's inaugural training camp and played alongside captain Mark Giordano.
 Once the season began, Dunn suffered an undisclosed injury and missed two consecutive games.
 Upon returning to the lineup, he scored the first goal in the history of Climate Pledge Arena for the Kraken in the first period of a 4–2 loss to the Vancouver Canucks.
 As the Kraken continued to lose games through November, head coach Dave Hakstol placed Dunn on a pairing with Adam Larsson.
 As a precaution during the COVID-19 pandemic, the NHL paused play for over a week as teams recovered.
 Once the Kraken returned to the ice, Dunn was placed on the NHLs COVID protocol list.

+Dunn had a breakout season in 2022-23, setting career highs with 14 goals and 64 points, continuing his successful partnership with Larsson on the Kraken's top pair.
+The Kraken also improved dramatically from the previous season, making the playoffs for the first time and defeating the Colorado Avalanche, the reigning Stanley Cup champions, in seven games before falling to the Dallas Stars in the next round.

+On July 21, 2023, Dunn and the Kraken avoided arbitration for a second time with a four-year, $29.4 million contract extension.

 Player profile

 Dunn considers himself a puck-moving defencemen, similar to that of Ryan Ellis of the Philadelphia Flyers.
-He said, "I know I’m not one of the biggest defensemen out there, but if my stick is really good in one-on-one battles and I keep guys on the outside as much as possible, I’ll be able to succeed in the defensive end.
+He said, "I know I'm not one of the biggest defensemen out there, but if my stick is really good in one-on-one battles and I keep guys on the outside as much as possible, I'll be able to succeed in the defensive end.
 Being one of the smaller defenseman out there my stick skills are essential.
 Since last year, I have been working on my defensive skills especially."